Theoretical study of electronic structure of erbium and fermium: Results

-First ionisation potential (IP) of an atom is calculated as a difference between the ground state energy of the neutral atom and that of the single-ionised ion.
-The calculations are the same as ones for the transition energies.
-Our value for IP of Er is 6.102~eV, which is in excellent agreement with the experimental value 6.1077~eV~\cite{NIST}.
-Similarly, the calculated IP of Fm, 6.559~eV, is in very good agreement with experimental value 6.52(13)~eV~\cite{Sato}.
-In contrast to calculation of transition energies, where very little published data can be found, the calculation of IP of Fm have beed performed by many authors.
+The first ionization potential (IP) of an atom is calculated as a difference in the ground state energy between the neutral atom and the singly-positive ion.
+The calculations are the same as those for transition energies.
+Our value for the IP of Er is 6.102~eV, which is in excellent agreement with the experimental value 6.1077~eV~\cite{NIST}.
+Similarly, the calculated IP of Fm, 6.559~eV, is in very good agreement with the experimental value, 6.52(13)~eV~\cite{Sato}.
+In contrast to the calculation of transition energies, where very little published data can be found, calculation of the IP of Fm has been performed by many authors.
 A detailed review of the results can be found in Ref.~\cite{Sato}.
 Our result is the closest to the experimental value.
-Another very accurate result has been obtained by the CCSD(T) calculations of Ref.~\cite{Sato}.
+Another very accurate result has been obtained with the CCSD(T) method in Ref.~\cite{Sato}.
 Its value is 6.469~eV.
 Our value is only about 1\% larger.
+The data are summarised in Table~\ref{t:IP}.